benlue/coServ/README.md

 ##  Features

-+ Implemented in node.js.

 + Regardless it's backend functions or front-end templates, developers can use one single language (Javascript) to do them all.

-+ Besides HTML, CSS and Javascript, developers don't have to learn anything new to build web applications.

-+ Help developers to divide web pages into smaller regions and blocks, and to focus on those smaller parts (the **divide and conquer** strategy).
++ Help developers to divide web pages into smaller blocks and wcomps, so ti's easier to focus (the **divide and conquer** strategy).

++ HTML refactoring&ampreuse + CSS encapsulation.

++ HTML, CSS and JS can all be formulated as templates.

 + An extremely easy and elegant way to provide multi-lingual support.